 When Fidel Castro came to power, he could no longer run this business from Cuba and moved to Spain, opening an office in Geneva to expand coverage around the world, naming it Petroconsultants.
 Over the years he built up a network of contacts, often comprising old oil men with knowledge and experience of the particular country, who were able to build the database with continuity and trust.

-The major oil companies informally supported the endeavour as they preferred not to speak directly to each other, but did want to know what each other was doing.
-They wanted good information and so they also gave it.
+The major oil companies informally supported the endeavor as they preferred not to speak directly to each other, but did want to know what each other was doing.
+They wanted good information, and so they also gave it.
 In those days it was not a particularly sensitive matter.
-Also Petroconsultants was one of the first to apply computers to the database, and for a period, major oil companies found it convenient to sub-contract their own databases to be managed in Geneva on a confidential basis.
+Also, Petroconsultants was one of the first to apply computers to the database, and for a period, major oil companies found it convenient to sub-contract their databases to be managed in Geneva on a confidential basis.

-The company aged in parallel with its owner, and became a rather charming old-fashioned organisation staffed by old oil men who had built long term relationships, and had the knowledge and background to assemble valid information.
+The company aged in parallel with its owner and became a rather charming old-fashioned organization staffed by old oil men who had built long-term relationships and had the knowledge and background to assemble valid information.

 The Geneva office was now put on a much more commercial basis, and most of the old staff left, taking with them their years of continuity, friendships, special relationships and long experience.

 CERA was an oil consultancy, run by Daniel Yergin, who is well known for his excellent book, The Prize, which describes the history of the oil industry.
-He does not himself have oil industry experience, but the company could of course advise on oil developments and secure consultancies without having any particular detailed knowledge of the reserves of
+He does not himself have oil industry experience, but the company could, of course, advise on oil developments and secure consultancies without having any particularly detailed knowledge of the reserves of